tdvc/Neural-Representation-of-Open-Surfaces/README.md

 ```

 ## Usage
-In order to use this code, you need to split your triangle meshes in .obj file formats into a training set and a test set.
+In order to use this code, you need to split your files into a training set and a test set.
 Then you should place the training meshes inside the train folder under experiment -> your experiment -> data -> train.
 The same thing goes for the test meshes, which should be put into the test folder at the same location as the train folder.

-Be aware: It is assumed that the meshes are aligned on beforehand (This can be done manually, using landmarks or simple ICP).
+Note: It is assumed that the meshes are aligned on beforehand (This can be done manually, using landmarks or simple ICP).
 Moreover, it is assumed that the meshes have been centered around the origin and scaled in such a way that they fit inside the unit sphere.
+Lastly, the files should be triangle meshes in .obj file format.

 ### Train and Inference
 It is possible to train two different kinds of networks.
-One that learns SSDF and another which learns GWN.
+One network that learns two signals: SSDF and UDF and another network which approximates the GWN.
 To train the SSDF network, simply go into the folder "your_experiment" and run:

 ```
 python ../../train.py "your_experiment" "ssdf"